-With the transfer of the Lighthouse Service to the Coast Guard in 1939, Commanding Officers of Lightships were designated to be a USCG Warrant Officer Bos'n.
-The remainder of the lightships crew was Coast Guard enlisted personnel.
+With the transfer of the Lighthouse Service to the Coast Guard in 1939, the Commanding Officers of Lightships were designated to be a USCG Warrant Officer Bos'n.
+The remainder of the lightships crew were Coast Guard enlisted sailors.
 This transition was initially very slow and it took the beginning of the war with Japan in December 1941 for all civilians aboard lightships to be immediately converted to the coast guard ranks or forced to resign.

 As radios became easier to operate, the two Radio Officer positions were eventually removed, along with their 2 bunks in the radio room.
 Then an extra stateroom was added to the starboard work area for the ships cook.
 This changed the full crew to a total of 16 sailors.
 During normal operating periods several members of the crew would be away on shore leave at any given time.
 Lightship duty was designated as "extremely arduous sea duty", so lightship sailors earned extra leave.
 With the coast guard sending a cutter out every two weeks to bring supplies, fresh food, water, fuel, repair parts and mail, it provided the perfect transport to allow crew to use two weeks of their extra leave.

 THE END OF SERVICE WITH THE US COAST GUARD.